-Parents or other interested parties can find our more about the curriculum we are following on these pages, or by contacting the school.
+Parents can find our more about the curriculum we are following on these pages, or by contacting the school.
 Paper copies are available on request, however to reduce waste, we publish electronically as far as possible.
 For any further information on our curriculum, please contact the headteacher.

-As a Church of England school our vision and ethos is one based in Christian values (and we also acknowledge that the values which we promote and celebrate with the children are also shared by many other religions, and of course, those who are non-religious).
+As a voluntary-aided church school our vision and ethos is one based in Christian values (and we also acknowledge that the values which we promote and celebrate with the children are also shared by many other religions, and of course, those who are non-religious).
 Whilst we do not promote RE above other curricular areas, we also ensure that it does not become sidelined in an increasingly crowded curriculum.
-We strongly believe that we promote a Christian vision of education - not a vision of Christian education!
+We strongly believe that we support a Christian vision of education - not a vision of Christian education!
 Our motto, "Let all that you do be done in love" is lived out in the thoughtfulness and small kindnesses the children, staff and volunteers show to each other in the classroom, playground and lunch hall every day.
 We have visiting ministers each week in assemblies and strong links to the parish.
 We also hold special church services at least once per term at St Mary's, Worstead with our local vicar, Rev. David Warner.